Process for Requesting a Tutor

 - Provide opportunities for students to do the work.

-Peer tutoring is a paid position for students within the university, schedules are flexible, and tutors may work anywhere from 5-15 hours per week.
+Peer tutoring is a paid position for students within St. Lawrence's Academic Advising Department, schedules are flexible, and tutors may work anywhere from 5-15 hours per week.
 If you think you may be interested in serving within the program as a tutor, please contact the Coordinator of Academic Engagement to receive more information and/or to make an application.
+Students may apply by submitting a resume or c.v., contact information for two faculty referees, and a 1-2 page letter of interest---which would typically cover why an applicant is interested in the job, what they hope to gain from the experience, how they anticipate approaching the work, what subjects they are interested in tutoring, and what previous preparation they have received for this type of student-centric work.